-You are a private residential tenant if you are renting your home from a private landlord.
-When you rent from a landlord, you have an agreement or contract with that person, known as a tenancy agreement – which may or may not be in writing.
+When you rent your home from a private landlord, you have an agreement or contract with that person, known as a tenancy agreement – which may or may not be in writing.
 The most common types of tenancy are fixed-term tenancies and periodic tenancies – both described in more detail below.

-The Residential Tenancies Act 2004 gives tenants the right to stay in rented accommodation for up to 4 years, following an initial 6-month period.
+The Residential Tenancies Act 2004 gives tenants the right to stay in rented accommodation for up to 4 years, following an initial 6-month period (with some exceptions - see below).
 This applies to both periodic and fixed-term tenancies.
 Your tenancy then becomes a Part 4 tenancy and can be followed by a further Part 4 tenancy – both described below.
-However, the Act does not cover tenants who rent a room in their landlord's home.

 A fixed-term tenancy is an agreement that covers a specific amount of time.
 It is generally (but not always) set down in a written contract, called a lease.
 It may be for any period, but can range from as little as 6 months up to a year or more.
 It is important to note the following points about a fixed-term tenancy:

 *Tenants of approved housing bodies (housing associations) cannot assign or sublet their tenancy, so this does not apply.

 The lease will state how much rent you have to pay, how often you have to pay it and other conditions.
 You are strongly advised to make sure that you understand the terms of the lease before you sign it.
 A lease is a binding contract between you and the landlord and contains important information on the terms of your tenancy.
 In particular, it should state what will happen if either of you breaks the terms of the agreement.